heri/studiozenkai/content/post/journee-de-la-harpe.md

 ![Artisans’ corner and community tables](/images/harp_IMG_4954.jpeg "Makers, fixers, and the heartbeat of this scene")

-A new laureate walked away with a prize, applause, and maybe a future.
+A young laureate walked away with a prize, applause, and maybe a future.
 She represents a generation that doesn’t see harps as relics.

 ![New generation taking the spotlight](/images/harp_IMG_4594.jpeg "A young winner; the harp is safe in new hands")

-The head judge — part of the elder generation — then led a workshop, passing down techniques.
+The head judge, part of the elder generation, then led a workshop, passing down techniques.

 ![Workshop by the head judge](/images/harp_IMG_4950.jpeg "Technique clinic from someone who has seen the instrument evolve")
 ![Traditional tunes by a master](/images/harp_IMG_4934.jpeg "The older generation giving back, one phrase at a time")

 Walking out, I realized the harp isn’t a museum piece.
-It’s a living technology carried by volunteers, tuners, judges, parents, and dreamers like Geraldine
+It’s a living technology carried by volunteers, tuners, judges, parents, and dreamers like Géraldine.